We are proud of our teams which are consisted of bright, competent people empowered to deliver the best and share their knowledge with others.

 After the presentation, we had an interesting discussion with a Q&A session and many interesting ideas were shared accompanied by some sweets and drinks.

-“The presentation was very useful for each team role included during the software development.
-Also, during the discussion we shared various experiences using Scrum methodology on other projects and teams.
-And finally there was a time for socializing and getting to know with the colleagues.”- Marjan Janeski, Software Engineer.
+“The presentation was very useful for each team role included during the software development solutions.
+Also, during the discussion, we shared various experiences using Scrum methodology on other projects and teams.
+And finally, there was a time for socializing and getting to know with the colleagues.”- Marjan Janeski, Software Engineer.

 We hope to continue having these transfer knowledge activities, so the next event will be open for everyone who wants to participate, from beginners to professionals, but not only in the IT industry.
 As we learned, these methodologies can be used in many areas, even in accounting!

 We would like to thank our JAVA team for their participation and to wish them to be as innovative, creative, fun and excellent at their work, as they have been so far!